T-Dogg-PO/meet/README.md

 # MEET
 ## A React app for finding events in different cities
+A live version of this site can be found here (hosted by Github Pages) - https://t-dogg-po.github.io/meet/

 ## Purpose
 The purpose of this MEET app is to practice building a serverless, progressive web application (PWA) with React using a test-driven development technique.
+This app will read from the CareerFoundry Calendar to display upcoming events, as well as display graphical visualisations of event data (e.g. number of events per city)

 ## Technologies Used
 * React - Used to build the bulk of the app's functionality